 Why we Need Decent Sleep

 It’s easy to think that there’s not a lot happening during sleep, but the opposite is in fact true!
-There is so much going on and this is where the “magic” happens.
+This is where the “magic” happens.
 Your body goes through important repair phases, both physiologically and psychologically during sleep.
 This is the time when significant levels of growth hormone are produced, so sleep is crucial for muscle tissue growth and repair.
 In other words, this is when you really start to reap the benefits of that intense workout you did earlier!

 Did you resonate with the comment we made about wanting to reach for highly processed foods after a poor night’s sleep?
-There’s good reason for it, due to the effects of insomnia on the hormones that regulate appetite levels.
+There’s good reason for it!
+Insomnia affects the hormones that regulate appetite levels.
 Leptin and ghrelin are two key opposing hormones in appetite regulation.
 Short sleep duration can decrease levels of leptin and increase ghrelin[i], leading to poor food choices.
 Sometimes you might feel like you just can’t get filled up at all.
 Again, this is likely due to imbalances of these hormones.
 Hormone imbalances combined with poor food choices may lead to challenges with maintaining a healthy body weight.

 If this isn’t enough, insomnia can cause you to feel fatigued and to have difficulty accessing higher cognitive functions[ii].
 This can equate to difficulty in focusing on tasks and taking a longer time to complete tasks.
 Furthermore, a lack of sleep can result in an increased risk for a number of health conditions[iii].
-These include, but are not limited to anxiety and other mental health disorders, as well as an increased risk of high blood pressure, cardiovascular disease and diabetes.
+These include: anxiety and other mental health disorders, increased risk of high blood pressure, cardiovascular disease and diabetes.